 As disclosed in Credit Suisse's fourth quarter Financial Report of 2013, the following repurchase actions were dismissed with prejudice in 2013: the three consolidated actions brought by Home Equity Asset Trust 2006-5, Home Equity Asset Trust 2006-6 and Home Equity Asset Trust 2006-7 against DLJ.
-Those dismissals are on appeal
+Those dismissals were upheld by the New York State of Court of Appeals on February 19, 2019.

 Bank loan litigation.
 On January 3, 2010, the Bank and other affiliates were named as defendants in a lawsuit filed in the US District Court for the District of Idaho by current or former homeowners in four real estate developments, Tamarack Resort, Yellowstone Club, Lake Las Vegas and Ginn Sur Mer.
 The Bank arranged, and was the agent bank for, syndicated loans provided to borrowers affiliated with all four developments, and who have been or are now in bankruptcy or foreclosure.
 Plaintiffs generally allege that the Bank and other affiliates committed fraud by using an unaccepted appraisal method to overvalue the properties with the intention of having the borrowers take out loans they could not repay because it would allow the Bank and other affiliates to later push the borrowers into bankruptcy and take ownership of the properties.
 Plaintiffs demanded \$24 billion in damages.
 Cushman & Wakefield, the appraiser for the properties at issue, is also named as a defendant.
 After the filing of amended complaints and motions to dismiss, the claims were significantly reduced.
 On September 24, 2013, the court denied the plaintiffs' motion for class certification so the case cannot proceed as a class action.
 On February 5, 2015, the court granted plaintiffs' motion for leave to file an amended complaint, adding additional individual plaintiffs.
 On April 13, 2015, the court granted plaintiffs' motion for leave to add a claim for punitive damages.
 On November 20, 2015, the plaintiffs moved for partial summary judgment, which the defendants opposed on December 14, 2015.
 On December 18, 2015, the defendants filed motions for summary judgment.
 On July 27, 2016, the US District Court for the District of Idaho granted the defendants' motions for summary judgment, dismissing the case with prejudice.
-The plaintiffs are appealing.
-Oral argument on the appeal took place on February 9, 2018 and a decision is pending.
+On April 26, 2018, the United States Court of Appeals for the Ninth Circuit affirmed the granting of summary judgment for the Bank and other affiliates.